- LBO Modeling Test Overview

 The first step in purchase price allocation is to determine the purchase equity value.
 We calculated the purchase enterprise price earlier, therefore we need to deduct the net debt.
 Taking a look at JoeCo’s LTM financials, we see that JoeCo has $100mm in existing debt and $50mm in cash – thus, the net debt is $50mm and the purchase price to acquire 80% of JoeCo’s equity was $575mm.

 In its simplest form, the pro forma goodwill is calculated as the purchase equity value minus the book value of equity plus the existing goodwill.
-The reason we wipe out the existing equity book value is because it no longer exists (i.e. will be replaced by the new equity investment) and then we add existing goodwill because we would be double-counting it if we did not.
+The reason we wipe out the existing equity book value is that it no longer exists (i.e. will be replaced by the new equity investment) and then we add existing goodwill because we would be double-counting it if we did not.
 The rationale behind why we wipe out the existing equity shareholder value and goodwill will make more sense later when we walk through the closing B/S.

 So if we take the $575mm in purchase equity value, subtract the book value of equity of $115mm, and add the $28mm in existing goodwill – we arrive at a purchase premium of $488mm.
 If there are no other fair value adjustments, this would be the total amount of goodwill created that would then flow into the closing B/S.